webmachine/webmachine-ruby/README.md

   information comes to light, requiring a modification of the response.
 * Currently supports WEBrick.
 Other host servers are planned.
 * Streaming/chunked response bodies are permitted as Enumerables or Procs.
+* Unlike the Erlang original, it does real Language negotiation.

 ## Problems/TODOs